 How Do I Store Bitter Leaf?

-For long-term storage, blanch the leaves, squeeze out excess water, and freeze them in sealed containers.
-This method keeps the leaves usable for up to 3 months while preserving its flavor and nutrients.
+If you are thinking more along the lines of long-term storage, then blanch the leaves, squeeze out excess water, and freeze them in sealed containers.
+This way you can keep them for about 3 months and the flavor will still remain.

 Storage of Bitter leaf